An audit of seven LLMs across four regulated-knowledge domains — 80.8–99.2% audited accuracy, every number reproducible from the run records.

 against the same passage and the expected answer.

-Sends only contested verdicts (roughly 4% of answers) to a different vendor's frontier
+Sends only contested verdicts (a median of 4% of answers — rising to about 35% on the weakest model we have tested) to a different vendor's frontier

 model for an independent second opinion.
 Vendor rotation is enforced in code, so no model ever reviews